-This is sometimes referred to a one shot in the PLC.
-Here is a post that discusses the one shot logic using just bit logic.
+This is sometimes referred to as a one-shot in the PLC.
+Here is a post that discusses the one-shot logic using just a bit of logic.

 Compare Contact (CMP) – This input contact compares two numerical values and, according to a selected operand, enables or disables power flow in the rung based on the result of the operand.

 We have been using output coils in the above examples.
-The actual output can also be selected as a One Shot.
-See above link on how to make a one shot in the PLC.
+The actual output can also be selected as a One-Shot.
+See the above link on how to make a one-shot in the PLC.

 Flasher (FLS) – This will cycle an output bit on and off at a programmed rate.